-We’ll leave you with one of the absolute best examples of student debates from a show on Korean broadcasting network Arirang.
-The show, Intelligence – High School Debate, has pretty much every facet of a wonderful student debate that teachers should aspire to bring to their own classrooms.
+We’ll leave you with one of the absolute best examples of student debates from a show on the Korean broadcasting network Arirang.
+The show, Intelligence – High School Debate, has pretty much every facet of a beautiful student debate that teachers should aspire to bring to their classrooms.

 Check it out:

 Tip #5 💡 Manage your expectations.
-The kids in this program are absolute pros, and many of them debate eloquently with English as their second language.
-Don’t expect your students to be at the same level – basic participation is a good start!
+The kids in this program are absolute pros, and many debate eloquently with English as their second language.
+Don’t expect your students to be at the same level – essential participation is a good start!